SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/General/Maps/MapsTutorial.md

 The templates you added in the previous step look good, but at this point the visualization still feels cluttered when you zoom out all the way.
 You can deal with this by adding grouped markers.
 For this, you will need to create additional queries to retrieve data from the *CellTowersGroups* and *CellTowersCities* JSON files you installed with the package in step 1.

-1. In the data pane, [create a new query](xref:Creating_GQI_query), and configure it to retrieve the cell towers from the *CellTowersGroups.json* file using the *JSON Reader* ad hoc data source.
+1. In the data pane, [create a new query](xref:Creating_GQI_query) named *Cell tower groups*, and configure it to retrieve the cell towers from the *CellTowersGroups.json* file using the *JSON Reader* ad hoc data source.

-1. Create another query similar to the previous one, but this time use the *CellTowersCities.json* file.
+1. Create another query similar to the previous one, but this time use the name *Cell tower cities* and the *CellTowersCities.json* file.

 1. Drag the two new queries to the maps component.